-Bit 10 If set to ZERO, shall mean that any user who is a member of the group specified by the Group Identification field may execute the file.
-If set to ONE, shall mean that of the users who are members of the group specified by the Group Identification field, only the owner may execute the file.
-Bit 11 Shall be set to ONE.
-Bit 12 If set to ZERO, shall mean that any user may read the file.
-If set to ONE, shall mean that a user not a member of the group specified by the Group Identification field may not read the file.
+Bit 12 If set to ZERO, this shall mean that any user may read the file.
+If set to ONE, this shall mean that a user not a member of the group specified by the group identification field may not read the file.
 Bit 13 Shall be set to ONE.
-Bit 14 If set to ZERO, shall mean that any user may execute the file.
-If set to ONE, shall mean that a user not a member of the group specified by the Group Identification field may not execute the file.
+If set to ZERO, this shall mean that any user may execute the file.
+Bit 14 If set to ONE, this shall mean that a user not a member of the group specified by the group identification field may not execute the file.
 Bit 15 Shall be set to ONE.